adap/flower/doc/source/how-to-use-built-in-middleware-layers.rst

 Conclusion
 ----------

-By following this guide, you have learned how to effectively use middleware layers to enhance your flower callable's functionality.
+By following this guide, you have learned how to effectively use middleware layers to enhance your ``FlowerCallable``'s functionality.
 Remember that the order of middleware is crucial and affects how the input and output are processed.

-Enjoy building more robust and flexible flower callables with middleware layers!
+Enjoy building more robust and flexible ``FlowerCallable``s with middleware layers!